-Inslee approves a month of checks after foster-care payments cut off for some
+Inslee approves a month of checks after foster care payments cut off for some

 But advocates say an extra month of funding isn’t enough to prepare many of the young adults for full financial independence.

-“I think it’s still not adequate,” said Dawn Rains, chief policy and strategy officer at Treehouse, a foster-care nonprofit that has contracted with Washington to disperse the checks in November.
+“I think it’s still not adequate,” said Dawn Rains, chief policy and strategy officer at Treehouse, a foster care nonprofit that has contracted with Washington to disburse the checks in November.
 “It’s a temporary holdover to give caseworkers the time to do stronger transition planning.”

 The nearly $300,000 needed to cover the extension will come from the Governor’s Emergency Fund, a discretionary pool of money.
 Lee said the governor’s office does “not have enough in the emergency fund to extend longer than a month.
 Additional funding will need to come from legislative appropriation.”